vmprof/vmprof-python/docs/jitlog.rst

 JitLog is a `PyPy`_ logging facility that outputs information about compiler internals.
 It was built primarily for the following use cases:

-* Understand JIT internals and be able to browse emitted code
+* Understand JIT internals and be able to browse emitted code (both IR operations and machine code)
 * Track down speed issues
-* Help with bug reporting
+* Help bug reporting

 This version is now integrated within the webservice `vmprof.com`_ and can be used free of charge.

 Usage
 =====